Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 280X will be 233% faster than the GeForce GTX 750 Ti in general, because of its greater data rate. (explain)
+Memory BandwidthIn theory, the Radeon R9 280X should be quite a bit faster than the GeForce GTX 750 Ti in general. (explain)

-Texel RateThe Radeon R9 280X will be much (more or less 167%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)
+Texel RateThe Radeon R9 280X will be much (about 167%) faster with regards to anisotropic filtering than the GeForce GTX 750 Ti. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R9 280X is a better choice, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon R9 280X is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison